Resolution of curvature singularities from quantum mechanical and loop perspective: Quantum Gravity

 We introduce two functions $a^{2}\left( \tau \right) \equiv \frac{2Gm}{T} -\alpha ^{2}$ and $b^{2}\left( \tau \right) \equiv T^{2}\left( \tau \right) $ and redefine $\tau \equiv t$.
 The metric becomes

-this metric describes a homogeneous, anisotropic Kanto{-}wski-Sachs cosmological mmodel with spatial section having topology $\mathbf{R\times S}^{2}$.
+this metric describes a homogeneous, anisotropic Kanto{-}wski-Sachs cosmological model with spatial section having topology $\mathbf{R\times S}^{2}$.
 From this observation comes the motivation to use LQC approach.
 In our case $a\left( t\right) $ is a function of $b\left( t\right) $.